Caught Plagiarizing? Learn What to do!

 Going back to the student mentioned in the previous tip, she added language to the end of her email to me that basically begged for forgiveness and a request that she be allowed to resubmit for partial credit.

 The approach here is simple – after you show contrition, give your professor a way out.
-What you may not realize that is that writing up plagiarism reports as an online faculty member is extremely time-consuming.
-In fact, it is dreaded by almost all online adjuncts and full-time professors.
+What you may not realize that is that writing up plagiarism reports as a faculty member is extremely time-consuming.
+In fact, it is dreaded by almost all adjuncts and full-time professors, be they web-based or brick and mortar.

 Who would have thought this was possible, considering where this entire article started out?